geocomPP/sdv/chapter.md

     ## 1         1 Admin-0 country         3      Angola    AGO

-The output shows that the first country in the `wrld` object is Afganistan.
+The output shows that the first country in the `wrld` object is Afghanistan.
 Now that we have a basic understanding of the attributes of the spatial dataset, and know where to look for more detailed information about spatial data in R via the online tutorial, it is time to move on to the topic of visualisation.